Out to Sea (BoJack Horseman)

-"Out to Sea" is the twelfth episode and season finale of the second season of American animated television series BoJack Horseman.
-It was written by Elijah Aron and Jordan Young and directed by Mike Roberts.
-The episode was released in the United States, along with the rest of season two, via Netflix on July 17, 2015.
+"Out to Sea" is the twelfth and final episode of the second season of American animated television series BoJack Horseman, and the 24th episode overall.
+It was written by Elijah Aron and Jordan Young and directed by Mike Roberts, and was released in the United States, along with the rest of season two, via Netflix on July 17, 2015.
 Lance Bass, Jason Beghe, John Cho, Ricky Gervais, Emily Heller, Rian Johnson, Sarah Koenig, Liev Schreiber, and Aisha Tyler provide voices in guest appearances in the episode.

 Plot

-Returning to Hollywoo, BoJack learns from Princess Carolyn that the Secretariat film was finished without him when Lenny Turteltaub replaces the real BoJack with a CGI version.
+Returning to Hollywood, BoJack learns from Princess Carolyn that the Secretariat film was finished without him, with Lenny Turteltaub replacing the real BoJack with a CGI version.
 He manages to make enough money for the establishment of "The BoJack Horseman Orphanage" as part of a promise he made at Herb Kazzaz's funeral.
 Princess Carolyn and Rutabaga Rabbitowitz are close to opening their own agency.
 After moving out of BoJack's house, Todd finds himself trapped in the improv comedy cult.